TheAditya700/flowtype/README.md

-# FlowType
+# NerdType

 Adaptive typing practice with a contextual bandit, FAISS retrieval, and keystroke-level telemetry across WPM, accuracy, smoothness, and rollover.

-FlowType is a personal research + product project exploring adaptive difficulty and motor-skill learning using real keystroke telemetry.
+NerdType is a personal research + product project exploring adaptive difficulty and motor-skill learning using real keystroke telemetry.

 The system is intentionally **interpretability-first**, drawing from research in human motor learning and typing dynamics rather than opaque end-to-end models.
 Adaptation is driven by explicit, inspectable signals—inter-key intervals, rollover, chunking, and error dynamics—that are surfaced directly to both the user and the learning algorithm.

 This design choice follows prior work showing that fine-grained keystroke timing contains rich, stable structure for modeling skill, learning, and cognition.

-## Why FlowType?
+## Why NerdType?

 **Traditional typing trainers** (Monkeytype, TypeRacer) are static:
 - Same word lists for everyone
 - No adaptation to your weaknesses
 - WPM-only optimization (ignores typing quality)

-**FlowType adapts to you:**
+**NerdType adapts to you:**
 - Personalized snippet difficulty based on your skill profile
 - Optimizes for motor learning: accuracy → smoothness → speed
 - Exposes rich metrics (rollover, IKI variance, chunking) that reveal how you actually type